-Monday - Friday, 8 a.m. - 5 p.m.
+Monday - Friday, 8 a.m. - 4:45 p.m.

 These clinics provide management of both short-term and long-term medical problems within the scope of general medical care.

-Specialty clinics include gynecology, dentistry, optometry, immunization, sports medicine, and orthopedics, with support services of laboratory, physical therapy, pharmacy, and radiology.
+Additional specialty clinics include gynecology, dentistry, optometry, immunization, sports medicine, and orthopedics, with support services of laboratory, physical therapy, pharmacy, and radiology.
 Limited psychiatric care is also available.

-Patients are encouraged to make an appointment to avoid waiting time (353-4660); however, the Walk-In Clinic is available to those not having an appointment.
+Patients are encouraged to make an appointment (353-4660); however, the Walk-In Clinic is available to those not having an appointment.